 The operators decide which heater will be connected to the lead reactor by setting the desired heater deviation setpoint.

 Various heater constraints, such as minimum oxygen and maximum burner pressure limitations, determine whether or not the controller can deliver the targeted octane as well as the desired heater and reactor temperature profile.
-Figure 1 below shows typical constraints for one of the four heaters.
+Figure 1, (right) shows typical constraints for one of the four heaters.
 If a constraint limits a heater, PACE will shift firing load to the heaters that aren’t limited.
 When that happens, PACE no longer can maintain the heater profile temperature setpoint.
 However, PACE will continue to keep octane at its setpoint if at least one heater isn’t constrained.

 Figure 1.
 Example of Heater HMI.
 Each of the four heaters typically faces these constraints